shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 # Plugin quick start

-This document will give you a brief overview of shopware and everything you need, to start your first plugin.
+This document will give you a brief overview of Shopware and everything you need to start developing your first plugin.

 # Big picture
 ## Directory structure

 <img align="left" style="margin-right:10px" src="img/tree.png" />

-On the left you can see shopware's default directory structure as you will find it in GitHub checkouts or the release package.
+On the left you can see Shopware's default directory structure, as you will find in GitHub checkouts or release packages.
 Let's start with a quick overview:

- * **_sql**: (Not in release packages) Contains various deltas and migrations to set up shopware or migrate the database of an old shopware version to the database of a new versions.
+ * **_sql**: (Not in release packages) Contains various deltas and migrations to set up Shopware or migrate the database of an old Shopware version to the database of a new versions.
- * **bin**: Contains the `console` command which can be executed to run the shopware commandline tools
+ * **bin**: Contains the `console` command which can be executed to run the Shopware command line tools
- * **build**: (Not in release packages) Contains our ant-based build engine with various scripts to e.g. install dependencies, reset the database etc. When installing shopware from GitHub you want to run `ant build-unit` first.
+ * **build**: (Not in release packages) Contains our ant-based build engine with various scripts to e.g. install dependencies, reset the database etc. When installing Shopware from GitHub you want to run `ant build-unit` first.
 If you use the install package, you can just use our web-based installer
  * **cache**: Contains various caches and generated files like smarty compile cache, proxy caches, HTML cache etc.
  * **engine/Library**: Some libraries / dependencies which are not available in composer.
-* **engine/Shopware**: The actual shopware application with subfolders for our bundles, services, models and plugins.
+* **engine/Shopware**: The actual Shopware application with subfolders for our bundles, services, models and plugins.
  * **files**: Files for ESD products or generated documents are stored here
  * **logs**: Our logging directory.
-Whenever an exception occurs in the shopware stack, you'll find the stack trace and some context in these log files.
+Whenever an exception occurs in the Shopware stack, you'll find the stack trace and some context in these log files.
- * **media**: Files uploaded via the shopware MediaManager are stored in here (images, thumbnails and other uploads)
+ * **media**: Files uploaded via the Shopware MediaManager are stored in here (images, thumbnails and other uploads)
  * **recovery**: Our web-based update and install tool can be found here.
- * **snippets**: (Not in release packages)Contains shopware snippets for frontend and backend in a simple INI format.
+ * **snippets**: Contains Shopware snippets for frontend and backend in a simple INI format.
+Snippets will automatically be deployed to database during installation.
+(Not in release packages)
- * **templates**: The shopware 4 template base (emotion)
+ * **templates**: The Shopware 4 template base (emotion)
  * **tests**: PHPUnit and Mink tests
- * **themes**: The shopware 5 template base (bare, responsive)
+ * **themes**: The Shopware 5 template base (bare, responsive)
  * **vendor**: Dependencies from composer.
 Shipped with the release package, git users will need to run `composer install` or `ant build-unit`
  * **web**: The concatenated and minified javascript and CSS templates